mdibaiee/mahdi.blog/_posts/2022-06-16-rust-boxed-str-vs-string.md

 dhat: At t-end:  1,024 bytes in 1 blocks
 dhat: The data has been saved to dhat-heap.json, and is viewable with dhat/dh_view.html
 ```

+There is also `Box<[T]>` which is the fixed size counterpart to `Box<Vec<T>>`.

+# Should I use `Box<str>` or `String`?

+The only use case for `Box<str>` over `String` that I can think of, is optimising for memory usage when the string is fixed and you do not intend to append or remove from it.
+I looked for examples of `Box<str>` being used, and I found a few examples:

+- Hyper uses it in a part to reduce memory usage, since the string they have is read-only: [hyper#2727](https://github.com/hyperium/hyper/pull/2727)
+- Rust-analyzer uses it to store some strings in their snippets data structre: [rust-lang/rust-analyzer/crates/ide-completion/src/snippet.rs](https://github.com/rust-lang/rust-analyzer/blob/5c88d9344c5b32988bfbfc090f50aba5de1db062/crates/ide-completion/src/snippet.rs#L123)
+- It is also used in some parts in the compiler itself, probably with the same aim of optimising memory usage: [rust-lang/rust/src/libsyntax/symbol.rs](https://github.com/rust-lang/rust/blob/7846610470392abc3ab1470853bbe7b408fe4254/src/libsyntax/symbol.rs#L82-L85)